Important to get one a year for depth and development.

 1b.
 Jermicus Banks (6-4, 260, So-3)

 3. Jyles Tucker (6-4, 235, 4.55, NJ) - Last season he had 128 tackles and 22 sacks.
 UNC has offered Jyles a scholarship conditionally based on achievement of a satisfactory qualifying test score.
-RUT leads over UNC.
+UNC now leads over RUT, MICHST, WISC and others.

 4. Steve Kelip (6-7, 225, 4.7, IL) - Huge frame with plenty of room for growth.
 Made an unofficial visit to UNC this past summer and his current list of favorites includes BC, ILL, MICH, MICHST, ND and UNC.

-With all three LB starters departing after this year and less than adequate depth, LB is a huge need for 2002 and a position where someone could step in an play right away.
+With all three LB starters departing after this year and less than adequate depth, LB is a huge need for 2002 and a position where someone could step in and play right away.

 2002 Projected Depth Chart